 To be considered for admission, submit the following

 Eastern University’s free online application is designed to be completed in 20-30 minutes.
 You will be able to submit your optional references directly through the application.

-Students who were previously enrolled at Eastern and wish to return to Eastern will need to complete the Reinstate Form.
+Students who were previously enrolled at Eastern and wish to return to Eastern will need to complete the Readmissions Form.

 - Submit official or unofficial college transcripts from all institutions you have attended.

 Contact your school’s Registrar’s Office to submit an official copy of your college transcript.
 You may be able to access your unofficial transcript through your school’s student portal.